Strong pathwise solutions for a class of stochastic thermo-magneto-hydrodynamic-type systems with multiplicative noise: Introduction

+In contrast, the existence of \emph{analytically strong pathwise} solutions for these problems in bounded domains with physically relevant boundary conditions is currently unknown.
+It is worth noting that for the stochastic convective Brinkman--Forchheimer equations, the existence and uniqueness of probabilistically and analytically strong solutions on a torus (or domains with periodic boundary conditions) are established in~\cite{KinMoh23, Moh21}.
+For the case of Dirichlet boundary condition, \cite{LiKim24, Moh21} remark that the arguments in~\cite{GaoLiu19, LiuGao18} contain a gap due to the use of some incorrect identities in several parts of the proof.
+Moreover, the authors implicitly assume throughout the paper that the Leray projector commutes with the Laplacian, which does not hold under Dirichlet boundary conditions.
+Consequently, the corresponding existence result for the Dirichlet case is invalid.

+The primary focus of this work is the rigorous proof of the existence of analytically strong pathwise solutions for a wide class of thermally-coupled stochastic MHD-type systems for $d=2,3$, with solutions being global in time for $d=2$.
+To the best of our knowledge, this provides the first strong solution theory for several of these stochastic nonlinear systems, which were previously understood only in the weak sense or not at all.
+In addition, we develop an abstract framework that unifies the treatment of these models, encompassing both previously studied systems and new physically relevant stochastic nonlinear systems that have not been analysed rigorously before.

-Our approach also departs significantly from that in~\cite{ChuMil10}.
-Although both proofs employ Galerkin approximations and compactness arguments, our analysis requires substantially more delicate estimates.
-In particular, up to a suitable stopping time, we must derive strong moment bounds and verify a Cauchy property for the approximate solutions in the absence of any inherent cancellation structure.
-Finally, by applying a Gronwall-type lemma for stochastic processes from~\cite{GlaZia09}, we conclude the existence and uniqueness of maximal strong pathwise solutions, which are global in the case $d=2$.
+The proofs are based on Galerkin approximations combined with compactness arguments, but the analysis requires substantially more delicate estimates than in previous works.
+In particular, following~\cite{GlaZia09}, we derive strong moment bounds and establish a Cauchy property for the approximate solutions up to a suitable stopping time, despite the absence of any inherent cancellation structure in the equations.
+The final step employs a Gronwall-type lemma for stochastic processes, which allows us to conclude the existence and uniqueness of maximal strong pathwise solutions, with global-in-time existence guaranteed for $d=2$.